Skip to content

 However, depending on where you live, the job title “arborist” may require extra certification.
 Check your state’s arborist licensing guidelines to see the rules in your area.

-To legally offer tree care services, arborists typically need to earn a post-secondary degree or diploma in forestry, horticulture, botany, biology, landscape design, or a similar program.
+To become an arborist and legally offer tree care services, tree care professionals typically need to earn a post-secondary degree or diploma in forestry, horticulture, botany, biology, landscape design, or a similar program.

 Tree service businesses tend to hire arborists with 2–3 years of previous experience.
 Some areas may also require arborists to have an arborist’s license to operate.